arangodb/spring-boot-starter/demo/README.md

 oldLannisters.forEach(System.out::println);
 ```

-Our new console output should then look like this:
+The new console output should look like this:

 ```
 ## Find all characters with surname 'Lannister' which are older than 35